Stefan-Endres/Stefan-Endres.github.io/_pages/cv.md

 Volunteer Work
 ======
 * [Husky Romi Wolf Sanctuary](http://huskyromi.co.za/wp/)
-    * HuskyRomi is a non-profit organization providing a safe haven for abandoned and abused huskies and wolves in South Africa.
+    * HuskyRomi is a non-profit organisation providing a safe haven for abandoned and abused huskies and wolves in South Africa.
 Volunteer work included the construction of small scale damns for the sanctuary enclosures.